Snowflake-Labs/sfquickstarts/site/sfguides/src/getting-started-with-running-distributed-pytorch-models-on-snowflake/getting-started-with-running-distributed-pytorch-models-on-snowflake.md

 1. Navigate to Snowsight.
 2. Select the Streamlit tab.
-3. Click on **+ Streamlit App** and replace the code with the streamlit code in the [file](https://github.com/Snowflake-Labs/sfguide-getting-started-with-running-distributed-pytorch-models-on-snowflake/blob/main/streamlit/Menu_Item_Recommendations_App.py)
+3. Click on **+ Streamlit App** to create streamlit App.
+Use the configuration from below screenshot to create the Application.
+4. Once the App is created, replace the example code with the streamlit code in the [file](https://github.com/Snowflake-Labs/sfguide-getting-started-with-running-distributed-pytorch-models-on-snowflake/blob/main/streamlit/Menu_Item_Recommendations_App.py)
 4. Add **snowflake-ml-python** package to the app and Run the Application.

 <img src="assets/create_streamlit.png"/>